alexhsamuel/apsis/docs/programs.rst

 Archive
 ^^^^^^^

-A `apsis.program.interal.archive` program moves data pertaining to older runs out of the Apsis database file, into a separate archive file.
+An `ArchiveProgram` program moves data pertaining to older runs out of the Apsis database file, into a separate archive file.
 Keeping the main Apsis database file from growing too large can avoid performance degredation.

 The archive program retires a run from Apsis's memory before archiving it.
 The run is no longer visible through any UI.
 A run that is not completed cannot be